-If your oven is vented inside, the charcoal filter should be replaced every 6 to 12 months, and more often if necessary.
+The charcoal filter should be replaced every 6 to 12 months, and more often if necessary.
 The charcoal filter cannot be cleaned.

-To order a new charcoal filter, contact the Service Center
+To order a new charcoal filter, contact your dealers parts department.

-- Remove the two vent grille mounting screws.
-(2 middle screws) - 2.
-Tip the grille forward, then lift it out
+Remove the two vent grille mounting screws.
+(2 middle screws)

+- 2. Tip the grille forward, then lift it out - 3.
+Remove old filter.